-Jeans have been associated with cultural, historic and societal change through the past century like no other apparel has (just read our History of 501s article), and will continue to do so.
+Jeans have been associated with cultural, historic and societal change through the past century like no other apparel has (just read our History of 501s article).
 Despite being such a staple and classic garment, jeans can prove to be one of the hardest things to buy; is the fit right, the style, the wash, the brand?

-The amount of brands doing denim are endless, but there are few that stand out amongst the rest, including Japanese brand Edwin – the first company to create ‘stone washing’ and thus revolutionising the entire denim industry – and of course Levi’s, the original and still one of the best.
+The denim offering out there is endless, but there are few that stand out amongst the rest, including Japanese brand Edwin.
+Edwin are the first company to create ‘stone washing’ and thus revolutionising the entire denim industry.
+Levi’s, the original and still one of the best.
 Then there’s Gothenburg-based Nudie Jeans, a younger brand compared to other denim heavy-hitters, but with its strong ethical principles and exceptional quality, and J Brand – the leaders of the skinny silhouette.
 Discover the denim brands you need to know below.

 A.P.C. jeans have a cult following all of their own, thanks to the brand’s use of premium denim and a no-nonsense, minimalist approach to design.
 The A.P.C.
 Petit New Standard, with a straight low-rise, slim leg and fitted ankle (for a similar fit but a slightly less fitted ankle, go for the Petit Standard).
 For women, the Tallie Jean has a lightweight feel with a low rise waist, a straight leg and a slightly cropped length they are a comfortable and flattering shape on all.